PaklongC/Fitnesswheelchair/_posts/2019-09-16-building-foundation.md

 ## 2. Assumptions and validation
 - Collecting the velocity data will be sufficient to give relevant information/motivation.<br>
 - Interaction with the concept is done using voice.
 Hands-free control is desirable for this target-group.<br>

-1. Is velocity a relevant measurement when it comes to collecting data from a training?
+1. Is velocity a relevant measurement when it comes to collecting data from a training?<br>
-  - <i>Getting insight into sensor-activities and measurement accuracy</i>
+  - <i>Getting insight into sensor-activities and measurement accuracy</i><br>
-2. To what extent is voice in and output desirable when it comes to control and output?
+2. To what extent is voice in and output desirable when it comes to control and output?<br>
   - <i>Getting insight into analytics</i>

 ## 3. (Initial) setup and architecture